HAL Ajeet: Background

 During the 1950s, the government of India had come to an agreement with the United Kingdom to procure a large number of Folland Gnat fighters, a light combat-capable jet-propelled aircraft, for the Indian Air Force (IAF).
 In addition to the acquisition of British-built Gnats, the type was also manufactured under a licensing arrangement in India by aviation company Hindustan Aeronautics Limited (HAL).
 During its production run, in excess of 200 aircraft were constructed by HAL for the IAF; as much as 85 per cent of the airframe and 60 per cent of the engine were domestically produced.
-During 1958, the first Gnat fighter was accepted by the IAF into squadron service.
+Around 1958, the first Gnat fighter was accepted by the IAF into squadron service.

 During its service life with the IAF, the Gnat proved to be relatively successful when deployed for active combat missions.
-The type was used in both the Indo-Pakistani War of 1965 and the follow-up Indo-Pakistani War of 1971 against neighbouring Pakistan.
+The type was used in both the Indo-Pakistani Wars of 1965 and 1971 against neighbouring Pakistan.
 Operationally, it was used to conduct both low-level air superiority missions and to perform short range ground attack runs.
 Due to its effectiveness against Pakistani fighters, such the North American F-86 Sabre, the type was given the moniker of Sabre Slayer.
 The Gnat was ultimately operated by the IAF for several decades up until its retirement during the 1980s.

 According to aviation author Pushpindar Chopra, the design of the Gnat had both positive and negative attributes; while being inexpensive to construct and to operate, several of the onboard systems had been allegedly prone to low levels of reliability, particularly the control system of the aircraft, while some aspects had proved to be difficult to maintain.
 The reliability issues had been a known contributing factor to several accidents which had resulted in the total loss of individual Gnats and the deaths of several pilots.